pingcap/docs-cn/system-variables.md

 - This variable is used to set the concurrency degree of the window operator.
 - A value of `-1` means that the value of `tidb_executor_concurrency` will be used instead.

+### `tiflash_fine_grained_shuffle_batch_size` <span class="version-mark">New in v6.2.0</span>

+- Scope: SESSION | GLOBAL
+- Default value: `8192`
+- Range: `[1, 18446744073709551616]`
+- When Fine Grained Shuffle is enabled, the window function pushed down to TiFlash can be executed in parallel.
+This variable controls the batch size of the data sent by the sender.
+The sender will send data once the cumulative number of rows exceeds this value.
+- Impact on performance: set a reasonable size according to your business requirements.
+Improper setting affects the performance.
+If the value is set too small, for example `1`,  it causes one network transfer per Block.
+If the value is set too large, for example, the total number of rows of the table, it causes the receiving end to spend most of the time waiting for data, and the piplelined computation can not work.
+To set a proper value, you can observe the distribution of the number of rows received by the TiFlash receiver.
+If most threads receive only a few rows, for example a few hundred, you can increase this value to reduce the network overhead.

+### `tiflash_fine_grained_shuffle_stream_count` <span class="version-mark">New in v6.2.0</span>

+- Scope: SESSION | GLOBAL
+- Default value: `0`
+- Range: `[-1, 1024]`
+- When the window function is pushed down to TiFlash for execution, you can use this variable to control the concurrency level of the window function execution.
+The possible values are as follows:

+    * -1: the Fine Grained Shuffle feature is disabled.
+The window function pushed down to TiFlash is executed in a single thread.
+    * 0: the Fine Grained Shuffle feature is enabled.
+If [`tidb_max_tiflash_threads`](/system-variables.md#tidb_max_tiflash_threads-new-in-v610) is set to a valid value (greater than 0), then `tiflash_fine_grained_shuffle_stream_count` is set to the value of [`tidb_max_tiflash_threads`](/system-variables.md#tidb_max_tiflash_threads-new-in-v610).
+Otherwise, it is set to 8.
+The actual concurrency level of the window function on TiFlash is: min(`tiflash_fine_grained_shuffle_stream_count`, the number of physical threads on TiFlash nodes).
+    * Integer greater than 0: the Fine Grained Shuffle feature is enabled.
+The window function pushed down to TiFlash is executed in multiple threads.
+The concurrency level is: min(`tiflash_fine_grained_shuffle_stream_count`, the number of physical threads on TiFlash nodes).
+- Theoretically, the performance of the window function increases linearly with this value.
+However, if the value exceeds the actual number of physical threads, it instead leads to performance degradation.

 ### time_zone

 - Scope: SESSION | GLOBAL